mircealungu/mircea/notes/Who-Is-Afraid-Of-AGI.md

 It is theoretized to be the level of AI at which an "algorithm" is as intelligent as a human.
 It is the "phylosopher's stone" of the modern techno-alchemist.

 Many people and sometimes smart ones are afraid that once we invent an advanced enough AI, there is only one small step to inventing an AGI - an AI that is as "intelligent" (whatever that may mean) than humans.
 At that point, there is only one more step to a more-intelligent-than-humans-algorithm.
 And then, this new "algorithm" will start improving itself...
-And you can imagine what's next: the techno-apocalypse comes because the super-AGI is now so much more intelligent than humans and will just decide to dispose with our species or make it into it's pets.
+And next thing you know, the techno-apocalypse is upon us because the super-AGI is now so much more intelligent than humans and will just decide to dispose with our species or make it into it's pets.

 Reportedly, Elon Musk can't sleep at night because of his worries about AI.